Cellars Wine Club

 Thursday, August 25, 2011

 Comte is a versatile cheese that goes well with salads and sliced for sandwiches.
 It is also great for lunch served with salami and crusty bread and as a dessert course served with fresh fruit.
-Comte also melts well so use it with baked potatoes or rice dishes.
+Comte also melts well so use it with baked potatoes or rice dishes or on paninis.
+Or try this great salad recipe.

 Wine parings: Big French reds like Cotes du Rhone, Burgundies and fruity reds like Beaujolais